lkarper/dog-date-api/README.md

 A GET request to this endpoint will return all dog profiles.

 #### / (POST) (authorization required)
-A POST request to this endpoint will create a new dog profile linked to the user whose information is contained within the bearer token appended to the 'Authorization' header of the request.
+A POST request to this endpoint will create a new dog profile linked to the user whose information is contained within the bearer token appended to the "Authorization" header of the request.
 The request body must contain the following fields:
 * name (string) - A dog's name
 * age_years (number) - A dog's age in years
 * age_months (number) - A dog's age in months